Waking Up With a Headache? 8 Causes and How to Stop It

 -

 Hydrate consistently throughout the day.
-Don't rely on morning hydration alone to compensate for a full day of inadequate fluid intake.
+Do not rely on morning hydration alone to compensate for a full day of inadequate fluid intake.
 Aim to drink water steadily through the day and keep a glass accessible overnight.

 -